RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Learning rate: 1e-4
 - Gradient norm clipping: 0.25
 - Weight decay: 1e-4
-- Model warmup for first 10e5 time steps i.e No learning rate decay.
+- Model warmup for first (0.1 * time steps) steps i.e No learning rate decay.

-The benefit is that decision transformers can scale effectively.
-By leveraging GPT-2 (transformer), matured and stabilised through its use in various high-dimensional domains, it can generalise to multiple tasks with its ability to model long-term dependencies, avoiding the need to discount future reweards leading to near-sighted behaviour (Chen et al. 2021).

-TODO computational requirements.
+- Training steps: 25e3 to 1e6, depending on the dataset used.

+The additional embedding layers, decaying learning rate and larger model size contribute to the higher relative complexity than that of TD3.
+The larger model helps to model the distribution of returns (Chen et al. 2021).

+#### 5.4.3 Computational Requirements

+As a result of the higher model complexity, the full training duration from Chen et al. (2021), according to Beeching and Simonini (2022), takes around three hours.
+With the shorter training duration taking approximately 40 minutes.

 ### 5.5 Future Work

 Future work should explore:
 - Implementation of Decision Transformer for Walker2d.
-- Transfer learning across different locomotion tasks.
 - Deployment strategies for real robotic systems.
 - Decision Transformer architecture for future deployment.